pascalpp/pascal.com/src/lib/diary/2026-06-09-free-ruler/page.md

 </div>

 These are created with more parameterized SwiftUI previews, using real ruler views and the `AppIconRenderer`.
-So if I change the app icon or ruler views, the promo images will update automatically.
+So if I change the app icon or ruler views, the promo images get updated automatically.
 All I have to do is run `yarn generate:screenshots` to update the images, and then upload them to the App Store.

 ## Other features and improvements